DavidAnson/grunt-check-pages/README.md

 Default value: `null`
 *Required*

-`pageUrls` specifies a list of URLs for any number of web pages that the task will check.
+`pageUrls` specifies a list of URLs for web pages the task will check.

 URLs must be absolute and can point to local or remote content.
 The `pageUrls` array can be empty, but must be present.